frequenz-floss/gh-action-protolint/README.md

 ```

 By default, the action will checkout submodules (non-recursively) and use the
-`secrets.github_token` to do GitHub API calls to comment in PRs for example.
+`github.token` to do GitHub API calls to comment in PRs for example.
 It
 looks for proto files in the `proto/` directory and uses a fixed protolint
 version (please look at the [`action.yml`](./action.yml) file for the current
 version).